GeorgiKeranov/jobs-openings-analyzer/README.md

   ```
   python main.py
   ```
-4. The terminal will ask to select an option to search jobs - "on_site", "remote" or "both" so you have to type in the console one of these options and click enter
+4. The terminal will ask to select an option to search jobs - "all", "remote" or "both" so you have to type in the console one of these options and click enter
 5. The terminal will ask to select a site from which will be the data taken - "linkedin" or "indeed" so you need to type one of them and click enter
 6. (Optional) If you have choosen "remote" or "both" and "linkedin" you will be asked for LinkedIn username and password in the terminal because the remote jobs count can only be scraped from logged in user.